sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform the following exercises:

--  Create and connect to a feed.
--  Create and publish a NuGet package.
--  Import a NuGet package.
--  Update a NuGet package.
+- Exercise 1: Configure the lab prerequisites
+- Exercise 2: Working with Azure Artifacts

-## Estimated timing: 40 minutes
+## Estimated timing: 45 minutes

 ## Architecture Diagram